alukosdev/ccsp/reference/glossary.md

 Ensures the various storage types and mechanisms utilized within the cloud environment meet and conform to the relevant SLAs and that the storage components are functioning according to their specified requirements.

 A cloud architect that focuses on storage.
 A focal point is to make sure storage types and mechanisms used in the cloud environment meet requirements and the relevant SLAs and that the storage components function according to their specifications.
+==- Cloud Deployment
+Deals with *which type* of cloud you will be leveraging: private, public, community, or hybrid.
 ==- Cloud Developer
 Full stack engineering, automation and development of the infrastructure are key aspects of the role.
 Interactions with cloud administrators and security practitioners will be required for debugging, code reviews, and security assessment requirements.
+==- Cloud Migration
+Cloud migration is the process of transitioning all or part of a company's data, applications, and services from onsite premises to the cloud, where the information can be provided over the Internet on an on-demand basis.
+The steps in a cloud migration include:

+- Choosing a provider
+- Planning
+- Migrating
+- Testing and validation
+- Maintaining

+Concerned with the actual *movement* of the data, application, and services to the cloud.
+==- Cloud Provisioning
+A term used to describe the deployment of a company's cloud computing strategy, which typically first involves selecting which applications and services will reside in the public cloud and which will remain on-site behind the firewall or in the private cloud.
 ==- Cloud Service Auditor
 A cloud service auditor can provide value by determining the effectiveness of the CSP, identify control deficiencies within the consumer organization, and provide an assessment of the quality of service.
 This would include determining if the SLA is being met.